-This workshop series provides Bentley graduate students the cutting-edge skills necessary to establish a professional presence in person, online, and in writing.
+This six-session series provides Bentley graduate students the cutting-edge skills necessary to establish a professional presence in person, online, and in writing.
 A vibrant professional presence provides a competitive edge in today's economic environment; it also establishes the foundation for sustainable career success in the future.
-Workshops are conducted in person or are available for viewing via the BentleyLink Virtual Career Center, a comprehensive online resource library for students.
-Topics include: Creating Effective Résumés; Successful Networking; Interviewing Strategies; LinkedIn and Social Media; Targeting and Researching Jobs and Companies; and Winning Business Correspondence.
+Sessions are conducted in person once a week for 75 minutes at times that complement students' class schedules.
+Topics include: strengths and goal assessment; résumé and cover letter writing; elevator pitch development; networking and Informational interviewing; utilizing social media for the job search; job search techniques and leveraging BentleyLink.